California Research and Development Tax Credit Summary

-The California R&D Tax Credit is very similar to the federal version including the definition of qualifying research.
+Yes.
+The state of California provides the Research and Development (R&D) Tax Credit very similar to the federal version including the definition of qualifying research.
 Below are some of the differences between the federal and California R&D Tax Credits.
+Only qualified research expenses (QREs) incurred in California are eligible for the California research credit.

-- Unused California research credits can be carried forward indefinitely as opposed to federal credits which can be carried back one year and carried forward twenty
+Unused California research credits must be applied to the earliest tax year possible and then may be carried forward indefinitely, as opposed to federal credits which must be carried back one year and carried forward twenty.

 California R&D Tax Credit Case Study

-A San Francisco Company develops software used by their clients.
+A San Francisco Company develops software used by its clients.
 It had never before claimed the R&D credit for the development activities of its software programmers.
-This project involved a four year study with a three year look back.
+This project involved a four-year study with a three-year look back.

 FEDERAL